opennorth/open13/README.md

 ### OS X

 Use the Homebrew package manager.
+If you run into any problems, make sure you are using the latest Homebrew by running `brew update` and check for problems with your installation by running `brew doctor`.

 ```sh
 ruby -e "$(curl -fsSkL raw.github.com/mxcl/homebrew/go)"